saleor/saleor-checkout/README.md

 pnpm run generate
 ```

-You need to run this command after each change in `*.grpahql` files
+You need to run this command after each change in `*.graphql` files

 ### Env variables